boseji/docker-examples/09_Mysql_server/Mysql_docker.md

 ... where `some-mysql` is the name you want to assign to your container, `my-secret-pw` is the **password** to be set for the MySQL root user and tag is the tag specifying the MySQL version you want.
 See the list above for relevant tags.

+The Default user being `root` to login.
+Later more users can be created.

 ## Connect to MySQL from an application in another Docker container

 This image exposes the **standard MySQL port (3306)**, so container linking makes the MySQL instance available to other application containers.
 Start your application container like this in order to link it to the MySQL container: